BlakeACollins/ReactExercises/README.md

 # ReactComponent

 The start of my React learning!
+Class Component and a function Component.

+This repo also has the excerise SlotMachine in it.